 A photo showing a wooden plate with a shape cut out with the word "Alex" engraved on it

-After quickly exploring different box assembly and construction techniques, I settled on a tight notch assembly.
+After exploring different box assembly and construction techniques (which you can read all about here), I settled on a tight notch assembly.
 By adjusting the relative size of the notches well, it’s possible to assemble the pieces with a mallet and it holds perfectly without glue.
 A simple solution as I like them.

 A drawing showing two pieces with complementary notches cut out allowing assembly